Syracuse University School of Education

-The Syracuse University School of Education is the education school of Syracuse University in Syracuse, New York.
+Syracuse University School of Education is the education school of Syracuse University in Syracuse, New York.
 Founded in 1906, the school is dedicated to training highly skilled and knowledgeable practitioners, teachers, administrators, counselors, and scholars.
 The school offers bachelor's, master's, and doctoral degree programs, as well as Certificates of Advanced Study, in elementary education, higher education, social work, special education, school counseling, and educational leadership.

 History

 The Margaret Olivia Slocum Teacher's College (Yates Castle) hosted the school from 1906 until 1934.

 Prior to the establishment of the school, Syracuse University offered classes through the Department of Philosophy to train students interested in becoming teachers.
 In 1906, Margaret Olivia Slocum Sage, a philanthropist, former teacher, and wife of financier Russell Sage, gifted the now demolished Yates Castle along with a generous endowment to the university and officially established the Margaret Olivia Slocum Teachers’ College of Syracuse University.

+In 1931, a Student Dean Program was inaugurated by Dean of Women Eugenie A. Leonard, to train women to become educational leaders.
+The program later becomes co-educational and evolves into the school's Higher Education program.

 After decades of growth, the school was renamed Syracuse University School of Education under the leadership of Dean Harry Ganders in 1934.

 In 1946, the school pioneered a Special Education program that applied progressive views to teaching people with various disabilities.
+Much of this program was housed in the Hoople Center for Special Education, which, when it opened in 1953, was one of only five such facilities on a university campus in the United States.

+In 1948, the school created one of the nation’s first graduate programs in instructional technology, called Audio-Visual Education.
+This program evolved into Instructional Design, Development, and Evaluation.

+Opened by Burton Blatt in 1971, the Center on Human Policy was in part a response to widespread discrimination against people with disabilities in society.
+It is the “first national institute for the study and creation of open, inclusion settings.”

+Among the school's other notable achievements in special education and inclusive schooling, it created the first graduate disability studies program, the first joint degree in law and disability studies, the first fully integrated inclusive education program offered at a research university, and is among the first teachers’ colleges in the United States to offer a dual certification (general and inclusive) adolescent teacher preparation program.

 In 2025, The School of Social Work joined the School of Education from the David B. Falk College of Sport.